Famous German Folk Songs | That familiar tune in Japan was actually a German folk song?!

-There are many kinds of folk songs around the world, but German folk songs are particularly famous for being catchy.
+There are many kinds of folk songs around the world, and among them, German folk songs are known for having lots of catchy tunes.

 - [Hymns] Famous hymns and sacred songs.
 Recommended hymns and sacred songs.